DevCodeMathias/DevCodeMathias/README.md

 #  👋 Hello, I am Laura Claro Mathias!

-I am Laura Claro Mathias, a passionate student of Software Engineering at college  FIAP, located in São Paulo, Brazil.
+I am Software Developer , a passionate student of Software Engineering at college  FIAP, located in São Paulo, Brazil.
 I am immersed in a continuous journey of improvement, directing my skills towards backend development, while forging innovative solutions with global potential.
 My approach is shaped by insatiable curiosity and a determination to master technology and shape the future through skillfully crafted code.

 ## Professional Summary
 - 📚 Software Engineering student, tirelessly seeking to expand my knowledge in challenging projects.